evaou/kotlin-leetcode/README.md

     $ sdk install kotlin

 ## How to Run Kotlin Program
-Produce a runnable JAR assembly
+Compile a application

     $ kotlinc solution/1_two_sum.kt -include-runtime -d result.jar
     $ java -jar result.jar

++ **-include-runtime** makes the resulting .jar file self-contained and runnable by including the Kotlin runtime library in it
 + **-d** indicates what we want the output of the compiler to be called
-+ **-include-runtime** makes the resulting .jar file self-contained and runnable by including the Kotlin runtime library in it

-Produce a library
+Compile a library

     $ kotlinc solution/1_two_sum.kt -d result.jar
     $ kotlin -classpath result.jar _1_two_sumKt